-- 460. Diplomatic History of Modern Europe, 1815-1890 (3) The impact of national, industrial, and social problems on the international scene.
+460. DIPLOMATIC HISTORY OF MODERN EUROPE: 1815-1890 (3).
+The impact of national, industrial, and social problems on the international scene.
 The development of the balance of power and the unification of Italy and Germany, followed by the new imperialism.
-The age of Bismarck. - 461.
-Diplomatic History of Modern Europe, 1890-1945 (3) The decline of Europe as the center of world affairs.
+The age of Bismarck.

+461. DIPLOMATIC HISTORY OF MODERN EUROPE: 1890-1945 (3), The decline of Europe as the center of world affairs.
 The causes of two World Wars and the consequences.
 The end of colonialism and the efforts at international cooperation.
-The search for peace and the policy of appeasement. - 462.
-European Thought in the 17th Century (3) European and British thought of the 17th century; the rise of modern science; baroque and classical art and literature.
+The search for peace and the policy of appeasement.

+462. EUROPEAN THOUGHT IN THE 17TH CENTURY (3).
+European and British thought of the 17th century; the rise of modern science: baroque and classical art and literature.
-463. The Age of Enlightenment (3)

-The intellectual revolution that preceded the American and French Revolutions is considered in its various main aspects, including the growth of secularism and rationalism; the rise of scientific thought; the formulation of political liberalism and radicalism; and the enrichment of the humanist tradition.
+463. THE AGE OF ENLIGHTENMENT (3).
+The Intellectual Revolution that preceded the American and French Revolutions is considered in its various main aspects, including the growth of secularism and rationalism; the rise of scientific thought; the formulation of political liberalism and radicalism; and the enrichment of the humanist tradition.

-465. European Thought in the Romantic Age (3)
+465. EUROPEAN THOUGHT IN THE ROMANTIC AGE (3).
 The romantic revolt against the 18th century; theories of revolution and counterrevolution; "utopian" and "scientific" socialism; Hegel and the rise of historical thought; liberal nationalism; the religious revival.

-469. European Intellectual History, 1850 to the Present (3) The rise of realism and positivism; Darwinism and scientism; theories of race; imperialism; the new science; Freud; the antirationalist revolt: existentialism.
+469. EUROPEAN INTELLECTUAL HISTORY: 1850-PRESENT (3).
+The rise of realism and positivism; Darwinism and scientism; theories of race; imperialism; the new science; Freud; the antirationalist revolt: existentialism.